oxiida/book/src/quick_start_guide.md

 `--storage file` is to tell Oxiida to write the data flow into a file (by default named `provenance_dump.csv`) in the same directory you running the command.
 If the option not provided, the information will be dumpped to stdout.

-> [!NOTE]
-> Persistence the data flow to csv file is only for prototype demostration purpose.
+> NOTE: Persistence the data flow to csv file is only for prototype demostration purpose.
 > It is mainly to show I can easily implement a persistence approach and have a multiple writer without using mutex because the actor pattern is used here.
 > The planned feature is to support SQLite as default data storage backend.